peaudecastor/boost-security-scanner-buildkite-plugin/README.md

 ## Plugin versioning

 The plugin may use a version pin containing either the Major, Major.Minor or Major.Minor.Patch in order to control what updates get dynamically pulled in.
-It is, however, important to understand that Buildkite will not pull in any updates for a plugin it has already downloaded and cached witin the agent unless either the agent is restarted or the version pin is changed.
+It is, however, important to understand that Buildkite will not pull in any updates for a plugin it has already downloaded and cached within the agent unless either the agent is restarted or the version pin is changed.

 ## Configuration